HLT21015 CERTIFICATE II IN MEDICAL SERVICE FIRST RESPONSE

 Facilitated by a team of highly skilled and experienced operational subject matter experts and assessors focusing on outcome-based results and timely casualty care.

-Participants will learn real skills for work and skills for life including:
+Dependent on UoC and electives chosen participants will learn real skills for work and skills for life including:

 - Provide First Aid in Remote Situations